The Adventurous Four

 The Adventurous Four is a series of two novels and one short story written by Enid Blyton.
+The first book was published in 1941 during wartime.
 The stories revolve around twins Jill and Mary, their elder brother Tom and their fisher friend Andy.
 The characters are from World War II England while the stories were set in Scotland.
-The first book was published in 1941 during wartime.

 Modern versions

 In the modern versions, editors have changed the girls' names to Pippa and Zoe.
 The books were re-titled in 1998 as The Adventurous Four Shipwrecked! and The Adventurous Four Stranded!.
 The short story originally appeared in the 1952 collection called "Enid Blyton's Omnibus!", which published new stories from five of Enid Blyton's well-known series, and the Adventurous Four story in it is "Off With the Adventurous Four!"; this was expanded by Clive Dickinson to form a third novel, The Adventurous Four Trapped!.E.H.
 Davie and Jessie Land illustrated the two original books.